ehsan18t/unilink-docs/docs/user-manual/faculty/forum.md

+### Introduction to Faculty Forum Management

+Faculty Forum Management empowers instructors to facilitate discussions, engage with students, and oversee forum activities within the university's academic community.
+Faculty members can create, manage, and participate in forums relevant to their courses.

 ### Creating Categories and Forums

 The Forum Management feature allows both administrators and faculty members to create categories and forums to facilitate organized discussions.
 Categories serve as high-level topics, while forums are specific discussion areas within those categories.